Pueraria (KUDZU) Overview Information

 There is information that suggests kudzu contains ingredients that counteract alcohol.
 It might also have effects like estrogen.
 Chemicals in kudzu might also increase blood circulation in the heart and brain.

 - Chest pains.
-Some research suggests that puerarin, a chemical in kudzu, might improve signs and symptoms of chest pain when given by mouth or intravenously (by IV).
-Some evidence suggests that using IV puerarin in combination with usual treatment might be more effective than usual treatment alone.
+Some early research suggests that puerarin, a chemical in kudzu, might improve signs and symptoms of chest pain when taken by mouth or injected intravenously (by IV).
+Some evidence suggests that using IV puerarin along with usual treatment might be more effective than usual treatment alone.
 However, studies on puerarin are generally of poor quality and might not be reliable.
 Puerarin injection products are not available in North America.

 - Symptoms of alcohol hangover (headache, upset stomach, dizziness and vomiting).

 - Neck stiffness.

 Kudzu is POSSIBLY SAFE for most people when taken by mouth appropriately for up to 4 months or when injected intravenously (by IV) for up to 20 days.